Water Quality Models

 QUAL2K (Q2K)

 QUAL2K is a Microsoft Windows based application for river and stream water quality modeling.
 QUAL2K is an updated version of QUAL2E (see below) with improvements in model segmentation, forms of carbonaceous BOD evaluated, particulate organic matter simulation, anoxia and denitrification modeling, sediment-water dissolved oxygen and nutrient fluxes, explicit simulation of attached bottom algae, light extinction calculation, enhanced pH simulation, and pathogen removal functions.
-The manual for QUAL2K is also available from the LEA website at QUAL2K: A Modeling Framework for Simulating River and Stream Water Quality (Version 2.04) [currently under EPA peer review, 2006].
+The manual for QUAL2K is also available from the LEA website at QUAL2K: A Modeling Framework for Simulating River and Stream Water Quality (Version 2.11) [December 2008].

 QUAL2E